Data-Science-for-Linguists-2019/russian_rhyme/docs/bibliography.md

 2. On the first pass, rhyme requires identity of all vowels in rhyme skeleton.
 This will fail (provisionally) to identify rhyme where post-tonic (or, exceptionally, even tonic) vowels differ, including isosyllabic and anisosyllabic examples.
 3. Stanza-level rhyme schemes are scored by frequency within the poem, and any that attains a certain score (apparently .75) is accepted, and then (perhaps; this is not explicit) projected back onto others.
 This may (also unclear) fail to handle poems with stanzas that have different rhyme schemes, although perhaps different schemes could be inferred for stanzas of different lengths within a poem, so that, e.g., sonnets that are lineated as 8-6 or 4-4-4-2 could have different rhyme schemes for the “stanzas” with different line counts.

+### Anon.
+2018 “Dynamically scoring rhymes with phonetic features and sequence alignment.”

+<http://axon.cs.byu.edu/Dan/673/papers/bay.pdf> or download link at <https://www.semanticscholar.org/paper/Dynamically-Scoring-Rhymes-with-Phonetic-Features/213eb563257ce26f2463dcf16bbdddff7ddfa339>.
+No author is indicated (!), unpaginated.

+Feature based.
+Decomposition similar to ours, includes decomposing consonant clusters into phonemes and then decomposition into features (“this type of rhyme function gives better insight into why certain phonemes make better rhymes than others” §1), scoring pairs from 0 to 1.
+Uses dynamic programming (Needleman-Wunsch) to align consonant clusters.
+Refers to rhyme zone as *stress tail*.

+Features are articulatory: vowels are front ~ central ~ back and consonants are place ~ manner ~ voicing.
+Weighting matrices *for features* for scoring purposes is determined (apparently using a hand-curated rhyme dataset, and comparing likelihood of feature pairing in rhyme against likelihood of random pairing) by aligning vowels and monophonemic consonant correspondences and then using the latter to align multiphonemic consonant clusters.
+Not all correspondences (or non-correspondences) are weighted equivalently, and weights may be positive or negative and may exceed 1.
+Gaps in consonant alignments are identified as beginning, middle, and end.
+Results are amplified through genetic optimization (§2.5).
+Finds some neutralizations more common than others, and some corresondences are more common than others.

 ### Coles, Katharine and Julie Gonnering Lein.
 2013.
 “Finding and figuring flow: Notes toward multidimensional poetry visualization.”

 Conference 2013 Proceedings (pp. 444-48). <http://hdl.handle.net/2142/38940> (Listed DOI of https://doi.org/10.9776/13250 is invalid.)